 Many people moving to remote work look forward to the break it provides from often toxic office cultures curated and controlled by HR.
 Coworking spaces offer an alternative, crowd-sourced kind of culture.
 The culture at a coworking space is influenced heavily by its community and members, so there are different environments you can choose based on what you want to get out of your workspace experience.

-They are flexible in ways that are attractive to both workers and businesses and drive collaboration and connection through community, not through an employer.
+They are flexible in ways that are attractive to both workers and businesses and drive collaboration and connection through the community, not through an employer.

 Coworking spaces are also communal and social places designed for work and connection.
 They provide an inspiring and creative environment free of home distractions with different areas to suit different working styles.